-For a large segment of the poor, charity dollars are not necessarily needed as much as access to finance.
-Water.org has found that women around the world have great potential to take hold of their family’s water and sanitation needs; when they get back the time once spent collecting water or looking for a safe place to go, they can attend school, work to earn incomes and ultimately fund their own solutions.
+Water.org now works with microfinance providers to extend affordable financing solutions known as WaterCredit for safe water and sanitation to families in need around the globe.
+For a large segment of people living below their country's poverty line, charity dollars are not necessarily needed as much as access to finance.
+Water.org has found that millions of women have great potential to take hold of their family’s future; when they get back the time once spent collecting water; they can work to earn more income and ultimately fund their own solutions.

-Water.org is seeing great success in challenging the traditional charity model by empowering the poor to define their own futures.
-Through WaterCredit, the poor can finance the construction of their own solutions like a water tap or toilet.
-To date Water.org has served more than 3.3 million people through this approach.
-And of those served, more than 90% of the loans were borrowed by women who repaid them at a repayment rate of 99%.
+Water.org is seeing great success in challenging the traditional charity model by empowering women and families through small, addordable loans.
+With these loans, they can finance the construction of their own solutions like a water tap or toilet.
+To date Water.org has served more than 10 million people.
+And of those served, more than 93% of the loans were borrowed by women who repaid them at a repayment rate of 99%.